General Glossary

 A therapeutic device that creates static electricity.

-- Elevator (dental or neurosurgical)search for term
+Elevator (dental or neurosurgical)

 An instrument used to lift a tooth or piece of bone.
 (Latin: e-levo, to lift up)